10 tips on how to study effectively

 • Go Conqr Study Planner – helps you schedule events in a calendar, allocate time to key subject areas, and keep track of the time you spend on each subject.

-There is no perfect way to study, as every student is different and what might be a good studying technique for one student might not be effective for another.
+There is no perfect way to study, as every student is different.
+What might be a good studying technique for one student might not be effective for another.

 Can I implement these study tips when I’m studying in high school or at TAFE?